Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 diffi culty recalling the Spanish translation of a word because all you can think of is its French equivalent.

-- In contrast, retroactive interference refers to diffi culty in the recall of information because of later exposure to different material.
+- In contrast, retroactive interference refers to diffi culty in the recall of information because of later exposure to different material.
 If, for example, you have diffi - culty on a French achievement test because of your more recent exposure to Spanish, retroactive interference is the culprit (see Figure 3).
-One way to remember the difference between proactive and retroactive interference is to keep in mind that proactive interference progresses in time—the past interferes with the present—whereas retro- active interference retrogresses in time, working backward as the present interferes with the past.
+One way to remember the difference between proactive and retroactive interference is to keep in mind that proactive interference progresses in time—the past interferes with the present—whereas retro- active interference retrogresses in time, working backward as the present interferes with the past.